Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Unit-time jobs, many calibration types and activation length

 \begin{definition} Let $\Theta := \bigcup_i \{ d_i-j\lambda-h,~j=0,\ldots, n, ~h=0,\ldots,n \}$. \end{definition}

-\begin{prop} There exists an optimal solution in which each calibration starts at a time in $\Theta$. \end{prop} \begin{proof} We show how to transform an optimal schedule into another schedule satisfying the statement of the proposition without increasing the total calibration cost.
-Let $c_j$ be the last calibration that does not start at a date in $\Theta$.
-We can shift this calibration to the right until:
+Note that this set of relevant times does not depend on the length of the calibration or the activation duration.

-\begin{itemize}[topsep=0cm] \item one job of this calibration finishes at its deadline and hence, it is no more possible to push this calibration to the right anymore.
-This means that there is no idle time between the starting time of this calibration and this deadline.
-Thus the starting time of this calibration is in $\Theta$. \item the current calibration meets another calibration.
+\begin{prop} There exists an optimal solution in which each calibration starts at a time in $\Theta$. \end{prop} \begin{proof} We show that it is possible to transform an optimal schedule into another schedule satisfying the statement of the proposition without increasing its cost (a schedule using the same set of calibrations).
+Let $c_j$ be the last calibration that does not start at a time in $\Theta$.
+We can delay this calibration until: \begin{itemize} \item one job in calibration $c_j$ finishes at its deadline, and hence, it is not possible to delay this calibration anymore.
+So there is no idle time between the starting time of the calibration $c_j$ and this deadline.
+Thus the starting time of $c_j$ is in $\Theta$. \item the current calibration meets another calibration.
 In this case, we continue to shift the current calibration to the right while this is possible.
-Perhaps, there will be an overlap between calibration intervals, but as we said before, we allow to recalibrate the machine at any time.
+An overlap between calibration intervals may occur, but as mentioned before, we allow to recalibrate the machine at any time.
 If we cannot shift to the right anymore, either a job ends at its deadline (and we are in the first case), or there is no idle time between the current calibration and the next one.
-Since there is at most $n$ jobs and the next calibration starts at a time $d_i-j\lambda-h$ for some $i,j,h$, then the current calibration starts at a time $d_i-(j+1)\lambda-(h+h')$ where $h'$ is the number of jobs scheduled in the current calibration with $h',h\leq n$. \end{itemize} \end{proof}
+Since there is at most $n$ jobs and the next calibration starts at a time $d_i-j\lambda-h$ for some $i,j,h$, then the current calibration starts at a time $d_i-(j+1)\lambda-(h+h')$ where $h'$ is the number of jobs scheduled in the current calibration with $h' +h\leq n$ and $j\leq n-1$. \end{itemize} \end{proof}

-Moreover the set of starting times of jobs has also to be extended by considering the activation time.
+Moreover, the set of starting times of jobs has also to be extended by considering the activation length $\lambda$.

-\begin{definition} Let $\Phi := \{ t+a~|~t\in \Theta,~a=0,\ldots,n \} \bigcup_i \{ r_i, r_i+1, \ldots, r_i+n \}$. \end{definition}
+\begin{definition} Let $\Phi := \{ t+\lambda + a~|~t\in \Theta,~a=0,\ldots,n \} \cup \bigcup_i \{ r_i, r_i+1, \ldots, r_i+n \}$. \end{definition}